CLTS FS Instructions Module 5 - Behaviors

 • Stealing, Burglary, or Kleptomania within the Community

 • Stealing means taking the property of another without right or permission.
-For the purposes of the Children's Long-Term Support Functional Screen (CLTS FS), it does not include taking property from the child’s own home, as it must occur within the community.
+For the purposes of the CLTS FS, it does not include taking property from the child’s own home, apart from money, credit cards, or valuables that are taken for the purposes of making money.

-• Burglary is the unlawful entry into a building or other structure with the intent to commit an illegal act.
+• Burglary is the unlawful entry into a building or other structure with the intent to commit any theft or felony inside.

 • Kleptomania is a condition in which a person is compelled to steal things, generally things of little or no value, such as pens, decorative pins, or wall decorations.
 They are often unaware of performing the theft until sometime later.